Ada-Developers-Academy/core-unit-3/learning-another-language/intro-to-functions.md

 There are _many_ ways to define functions.
 For now, we will dive into two ways:

-- Functional expressions
+- Function expressions
 - Function declarations

 Both of these methods have the same result: defining a function.

 The most important difference between them is the context that we typically use them in.
-There are technical differences between them, but these are not relevant on the introductory level.
+There are technical differences between them, but these are not relevant at an introductory level.

-## Functional Expressions
+## Function Expressions

-The name "functional expression" refers to the function acting as an expression that a variable references.
+The name "function expression" refers to using the `function` keyword in an expression to create a new function reference.
+We often store the reference in a `const` variable for later use.

 Let's look at this code, which defines a function named `increaseQuantity`: